 Abrasion & Impact Resistance

-This property is ideal in helping to prevent our tubing from being damaged and causing the inner contents to leek and flow outside of the tubing due to exterior damage.
+This property is ideal in helping to prevent our tubing from being damaged and causing the inner contents to leak and flow outside of the tubing due to exterior damage.

 Polyurethane has an excellent electrical insulating property.

-Our polyurethane tubing performs well when used for flexible applications with a tight bend radius.
-This unique feature of our tubing assists for maximum kink resistance and minimum kink memory, making it an excellent choice for use in confined spaces.
-This helps to prevent damage to the tubing, along with allowing easy movement to the tube installation.
+Our polyurethane air tubing performs well for flexible applications with a tight bend radius.
+This unique tubing feature assists with maximum kink resistance and minimum kink memory, making it an excellent choice for use in confined spaces.
+This feature helps prevent damage to the tubing, allowing easy movement of the tube installation.

 High Load Bearing Capacity

 Polyurethane has a high compression load capacity.
-It may undergo a change in shape under a heavy load, but will return to its original shape once the load is removed.
+It may change shape under a heavy load but will return to its original form once removed.

 Resistance to Gases, Fuels, Oils, and Water